dogpls/NZ/README.md

-# Website for a friend
+# Website for a friend, used for practing my webdesign

-# Helps me practice my webdesign